-Disable Nagle’s Algorithm
+2. Disable Nagle’s Algorithm

-Nagle’s algorithm essentially bundles data packets at the cost of a smoother Internet connection.
+Nagle’s algorithm essentially bundles data packets at the cost of a smoother internet connection.
 Having Nagle’s algorithm enabled on your computer may contribute to latency issues when playing games online.

 Here, create two DWORD Values: name one TcpAckFrequency and the other TCPNoDelay.
 Once you’ve created the values, double-click on each and set their parameters to 1.

 This activates the two parameters, thereby disabling Nagle’s Algorithm.
 If you run into any problems, set their parameter value to 0 and they will be disabled.